adamedx/autographps/docs/WALKTHROUGH.md

 Get-GraphUri /me/drive/root | select -expandproperty uri
 ```

 In the above example, `Get-GraphUri` parsed the Uri in order to generate the returned information.
-If you were to give a Uri that is not valid for the, graph, you'd receive an error like the one below:
+If you were to give a Uri that is not valid for the current graph, you'd receive an error like the one below:

 ```
 Get-GraphUri /me/idontexist